camunda/camunda/backend/README.md

 ### Authentication

+The whole Optimize REST API is secured.
+To access it you need to authenticate, which returns a security token.
+Whenever you send a request you always need to provide that token in the header.

-in order to check if you are authenticated or not you can use following request
+In order to check if you are authenticated or not you can use following request

 ```
 curl http://localhost:8080/api/authentication/test